christomitov/soundbored-cli/README.md

 - Node.js 16.0.0 or higher
 - npm or yarn
-- Access to a SoundBored API instance
+- Access to a Soundbored API instance

 ## Installation